Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 Does 'Medicare income limits' mean the same thing as IRMAA?

-When people talk about “income limits”with regard to Medicare, they could be referring to the threshold where IRMAA surcharges start to apply for those on the higher end of the income spectrum.
+When people talk about “income limits” with regard to Medicare, they could be referring to the threshold where IRMAA surcharges start to apply for those on the higher end of the income spectrum.
 (Above a certain income limit, you’ll be subject to IRMAA, but below it, you won’t.)

 But they could also be referring to the income thresholds that apply to Medicare Savings Programs and dual eligibility for Medicare and full Medicaid, for those on the lower end of the income spectrum.
-(Note that on the lower end, eligibility rules also include asset limits, in addition to the income limits.)
+(Note that on the lower end, eligibility rules also include asset limits, in addition to income limits.)

-So you’d need to know the context in order to determine which program is being discussed: Is it an upper income limit, below which a person has access to certain financial assistance with their coverage?
+So you’d need to know the context to determine which program is being discussed: Is it an upper income limit, below which a person has access to certain financial assistance with their coverage?
 Or are they referring to the highest income a person can have and not be subject to paying additional premiums for their Medicare coverage?

 How is my income used in my IRMAA determination?

-IRMAA is determined by income from your income tax returns two years prior.
-This means that for your 2023 Medicare premiums, your 2021 income tax return was used.
-This amount is recalculated annually.
-The IRMAA surcharge is added to your 2023 premiums if your 2021 income was over $97,000 (or $194,000 if you’re married).
-You will receive notice from the Social Security Administration to inform you if you are being assessed IRMAA.
+IRMAA applicability and amounts are recalculated annually.
+The IRMAA surcharge will be added to your 2025 premiums if your 2023 income was over $106,000 (or $212,000 if you’re married).1 You will receive notice from the Social Security Administration to inform you if you are being assessed IRMAA.
 But as discussed below, there’s an appeals process if your financial situation has changed.

 How is income calculated for Medicare's IRMAA determinations?

-It’s important to understand that MAGI for calculating IRMAA isn’t the same as the normal MAGI that you might be accustomed to for non-healthcare purposes, nor is it exactly the same as MAGI for calculating premium tax credits and Medicaid/CHIP eligibility under the Affordable Care Act.
+It’s important to understand that MAGI for calculating IRMAA isn’t the same as the MAGI that you might be accustomed to for non-healthcare purposes, nor is it exactly the same as MAGI for calculating premium tax credits and Medicaid/CHIP eligibility under the Affordable Care Act.
 Table 1 in this Congressional Research Service brief is useful in seeing how MAGI is determined for IRMAA calculations.

 How have Medicare's income-related surcharges changed over time?